 Rian N. Jenkins

-The love of writing lived with Rian N. Jenkins since she was a sixth grader.
+The love of writing lived with Rian N. Jenkins since she was a sixth-grader.
 Unlike youth trends that would come and go, she never outgrew her passion for the pen.
 What started as a novice level, “Roses are red, violets are blue” poems, evolved into advanced poems laced with stories about love, friendship, and social injustices.
 After reaching the seventh grade, her writing progressed, and short stories decked with drama and trivial adolescent mishaps became her niche.
 Whether it was short stories or poems, it was safe to say that storytelling was in Rian’s blood.

 Passed down from generations before her, the art of verbally crafting stories to perfection came effortlessly for Rian.
-Her grandmothers would induce intrigue from her young ears as she sat at their feet to hear stories full of wisdom and foresight.
+Her grandmothers would intrigue her young ears as she sat at their feet to hear stories full of wisdom and foresight.
 Her mother, an educator and curator of words, taught her how to paint the stories on paper.
 For Rian, inspiring others extends beyond paper and pen.

 While teaching, she developed a love for mentoring young ladies, which has grown into a school mentoring program, ROSES (Respecting OurSelves and Each Other through Sisterhood).
 The program helps females matriculate through middle school and eventually high school.
 They seek to create leaders of today who strive to maximize their potential, which includes academic excellence and community service.
 She is the CEO, program director, and mentor who plans out the yearly calendar and leads the sessions with the young ladies.